-Mónica G. Moreno Figueroa and Peter Wade explored antiracism and academic activism, feminist theory and the interconnections between beauty, emotions and racism, as well as organizing for social change in Latin America as part of their talk on Grammars of Anti-Racism in Latin ARCHIVES OF SILENCE LECTURESHIP and art in Latin America in this lecture, which focused on a documentary called "Réquiem NN" about the town of Puerto books and creative process.
+Mónica G. Moreno Figueroa and Peter Wade explored antiracism and academic activism, feminist theory and the interconnections between beauty, emotions and racism, as well as organizing for social change in Latin America as part of their talk on Grammars of Anti-Racism in Latin America.
+ARCHIVES OF SILENCE LECTURESHIP

+J. M. Echavarria spoke on the intersection betweeen violence and art in Latin America in this lecture, which focused on a documentary called "Réquiem NN" about the town of Puerto Berrio in Colombia.